 Inspect your tires for tread depth and for any signs of cracking or punctures.

 So, what does the tire tread do?

-- Hydroplaning occurs when a tire encounters more water than it can evacuate.
+- Occurs when a tire encounters more water than it can evacuate

-- The water pressure in the front of the wheel pushes water under the tire, causing for the tire to become separated from the road surface by a thin film of water, which results in a loss of traction.
+- Water pressure in the front of the wheel pushes water under the tire, causing for the tire to become separated from the road surface by a thin film of water

-- Result in loss of steering, braking and power control
+- Results in loss of steering, braking and power control

 After installation of your winter tires, check the tire pressure and make sure you follow your manufacturer's recommendations for pressure level.
 During the winter, your tire pressure tends to drop due to the cold weather - thus you should regularly check your tire pressure during the winter.
 Your manufacturer's recommended tire pressure can be found in the driver's side door jamb or in your owner's manual.